-The data was sourced from the Non-cash capital contribution Asset Register provided by Finance.
+The data was sourced from the Non-cash capital contribution Asset Register provided by the Finance Division.

 All assets were included in the basis of the prep including land.

 Other non-customer connection (Asset Relocation and Other) was added into the Industrial Commercial (HV) category as advised by AER due to the considerable amount.